HimaxWiseEyePlus/bsp_tflu/HIMAX_WE1_EVB_user_guide/README.md

 ### TFLM Example Micro Speech INT8

   To generate micro speech example flash binary for HIMAX WE1 EVB:
-  1. Based on the flow of [micro speech example](https://github.com/tensorflow/tensorflow/tree/master/tensorflow/lite/micro/examples/micro_speech#micro-speech-example) to generate flash image.
+  1. Based on the flow of [micro speech example](https://github.com/tensorflow/tflite-micro/tree/main/tensorflow/lite/micro/examples/micro_speech#micro-speech-example) and [Himax micro speech example](https://github.com/HimaxWiseEyePlus/himax_tflm#deploy-to-himax-we1-evb) to generate flash image.
   2. Download image binary to HIMAX WE1 EVB, detail steps can be found at [flash image update](#flash-image-update).
   3. Micro speech example message will be shown on the terminal application with LED flickering.